 4. Fold in the rest of the dry ingredients, the milk, and the lemon zest until the cake batter is formed.

-5. Pour into the traybake tin, and then proceed to bake in the oven for around 35 minutes.
+5. Pour into the traybake tin, and then proceed to bake in the oven.
+For a Traybake, 35 minutes, For a loaf, 40 minutes.
+If you are making a loaf, check on it half way through baking, if the top looks like it’s going browner than desired, loosely cover it with tin foil.
 When the cake is done, it will spring back if you press it gently. or you pop a skewer in the middle, and it should come out clean.

 6. Pour yourself a cup of tea and wait for it to cool down.
 (I put that one in there for fun #selfcare)

-7.Mix together the ingredients for the topping, spread evenly all over the cake, and serve.
+7.Mix together the ingredients for the drizzle, poke holes in the cake with a skewer, spread the drizzle evenly all over the cake, and serve.

 TOP TIPS.